tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/控制台指南/存储桶管理/设置存储桶加密_intl_en.md

 ## Overview

-You can set server-side encryption for a bucket in the COS Console, so that new objects uploaded to the bucket can be encrypted by default. <!--For more information on bucket encryption, please see [Bucket Encryption Overview]().-->
+You can set server-side encryption for a bucket in the COS Console, so that new objects uploaded to the bucket can be encrypted by default.
+For more information on bucket encryption, please see [Bucket Encryption Overview](https://intl.cloud.tencent.com/document/product/436/33457).

 >Currently, the supported bucket encryption method is SSE-COS encryption (i.e., server-side encryption using COS-managed encryption keys).
 For more information on server-side encryption, please see [Server-side Encryption Overview](https://intl.cloud.tencent.com/document/product/436/18145).